PUENTE HILLS MALL

 Interior spaces would also be refurbished.
 The Food Court -expanded from 9 bays to 19- would be joined by an Eaterie Food Hall, created out of existing Entertainment Wing space.
 Lastly, the adjacent Puente Hills 20 megaplex would be refurbished.

 Alas, repercussions of the Covid-19 pandemic -and major store shutterings- caused the renovation plans to be delayed indefinitely, if not totally abandoned.
 Sears pulled the proverbial plug on their PUENTE HILLS store in September 2018.
 Forever 21 went dark in January 2020, followed by Macy's, which closed for good in March 2022.
-As of mid-2023, the mall housed sixty-eight tenants, with eighty-seven vacant store spaces.
+In mid-2023, the mall housed sixty-eight tenants, with eighty-seven vacant store spaces.

 Sources: